 Our capital requirements are principally for debt repayment and the establishment of operating facilities to support our growth and acquisitions.
 In the first half of fiscal 2016, we also used our cash resources to fund our share repurchase program.
+If our shareholders approve our proposed new share repurchase program discussed below, we intend to also use our cash resources to fund that repurchase program.
 Our sources of liquidity include cash and cash equivalents and cash flow from operations, supplemented by equity and debt financing and bank credit lines as required.

-As at September 30, 2015, we had cash and cash equivalents of \$39.3 million which were primarily held in US dollars, Indian rupees, pound sterling and Philippines pesos.
+As at December 31, 2015, we had cash and cash equivalents of \$39.3 million which were primarily held in US dollars, Indian rupees, Pound sterling and Philippines pesos.
 We typically seek to invest our available cash on hand in bank deposits and money market instruments.
-Our investments include marketable securities consisting of liquid mutual funds and bank deposits which totaled \$89.8 million as at September 30, 2015.
+Our investments include marketable securities consisting of liquid mutual funds and bank deposits which totaled \$100.8 million as at December 31, 2015.

-As at September 30, 2015, our Indian subsidiary, WNS Global Services Private Limited, or WNS Global, had a secured line of credit of 900.0 million (\$13.7 million based on the exchange rate on September 30, 2015) from The Hongkong and Shanghai Banking Corporation Limited, and unsecured lines of credit of \$15.0 million from BNP Paribas, 1,200.0 million (\$18.2 million based on the exchange rate on September 30, 2015) from Citibank N.A. and 810.0 million (\$12.3 million based on the exchange rate on September 30, 2015) from Standard Chartered Bank for working capital purposes.
+As at December 31, 2015, our Indian subsidiary, WNS Global Services Private Limited, or WNS Global, had a secured line of credit of \$900.0 million (\$13.5 million based on the exchange rate on December 31, 2015) from The Hongkong and Shanghai Banking Corporation Limited, and unsecured lines of credit of \$15.0 million from BNP Paribas, \$1,200.0 million (\$18.1 million based on the exchange rate on December 31, 2015) from Standard Chartered Bank for working capital purposes.
 Interest on these lines of credit would be determined on the date of the borrowing.
 These lines of credit generally can be withdrawn by the relevant lender at any time.
-As at September 30, 2015, there was no amount utilized from these lines of credit.
+As at December 31, 2015, there was no amount utilized from these lines of credit.